rednblkx/HomeKey-ESP32/docs/content/API/HardwareManager.md

 This task runs in an infinite loop, waiting for state change commands on its queue (sent via `setLockOutput`).

 *   When a state (e.g., `LOCKED`) is received, it drives the `gpioActionPin` to the corresponding configured level (`gpioActionLockState` or `gpioActionUnlockState`).
-*   After changing the pin state, it publishes a `lock/updateState` event to inform the rest of the system that the physical state has been updated.
+*   After changing the pin state, it publishes a `LOCK_UPDATE_STATE` event via `AppEventLoop` to inform the rest of the system that the physical state has been updated.

 #### Feedback Task (`feedbackTask`)